spruceid/siwe-ex/README.md

 ```
 ## Example

-To see how this works in `iex` clone this repository and from the root run:
+To see how this works in `iex`, clone this repository and from the root run:
 ```bash
 $ mix deps.get
 ```